johnson-52197/Semi-Generative-CAPP/README.md

  the shaft is coded as per the operations to be done on it.
  From left to right.

+ All the data used in the code is taken from "Process planning" by Peter Scallan.

  Import all the necessary libraries before executing.